 Hello bloggy world!
 I am back!
 What do normal people do when they haven’t been around for a while?
 Do an update post, right?
-But my update is that I’m stressing about the U.S. election result and I can’t write about it yet.
+But my update is that I’m stressing about Donald Trump winning the election and I can’t write about it yet.
 So I’m just going to finish the post I was working on when I had to stop blogging because of my evil carpal tunnel/tendinitis relapse.

 A little more more than a year into treatment I finally had the infamous Jarisch-Herxheimer reaction (when bacteria die during treatment and release toxins, causing assorted wretched symptoms).
 I had been hearing about herx this and herx that and wondering what everyone was talking about.
 Ignorance is bliss.

 The antibiotic I was taking for my bartonella infection, azithromycin, stopped working.
 At least my doctor and I thought that was what had happened.
 I only have a clinical diagnosis of bartonella because the testing for humans at the time covered two strains, cat scratch fever (bartonella henselae) and trench fever (bartonella quintana).
 In contrast, the testing for cats is much more thorough.
 One cat test I saw covered more than six strains.

 My doctor decided to switch me to another antibiotic, rifampin.
 He said we would “just give it a little try,” as it is known to be quite strong and I am “an oversensitive patient.”
 (I probably have mast cell disease, but finding a doctor for that seems to be even harder than finding a Lyme doctor.)
 In addition to many supposedly harmless side effects, rifampin can turn your pee a delightful nuclear Day-Glo orange.
 Rifampin also affects other body fluids, such as tears, and has been known to stain contact lenses.
 I wondered how long it would take for the lenses to turn orange and whether I would have to walk around with them that way.